 This repayment program was established to address critical doctor shortages in rural Iowa communities by providing repayment incentives to individuals that practice in certain locations for up to five years.
 The maximum award is $200,000 and can be put toward outstanding federal Direct Subsidized (Stafford), Direct Unsubsidized (Stafford), Graduate PLUS and Perkins Loan balances.

-This program provides qualified Iowa teachers with awards of up to $4,000 a year (maximum five years) as an incentive to teach in Iowa schools in designated shortage areas.
-Recipients must meet other program requirements such as graduating in the top 25% academically of all teacher preparation program graduates during the applicant’s graduation year.
+This program provides qualified Iowa teachers with awards of up to $4,000 a year (to a maximum of five years) as an incentive to teach in Iowa schools where there are shortages of instructors.
+Recipients must meet other program requirements such as graduating in the top 25% academically of all teacher-preparation program graduates during the applicant’s graduation year.

 In the spirit of complete transparency, we want you to know that we believe you should exhaust all of your federal grant and loan options before you consider a SoFi private student loan.